Explore health content from A to Z.

 Clap against your child’s rib cage, moving your wrist, not your arm and shoulder.
 Clap on the left side of the rib cage, then the right side.
 Be careful not to clap on the stomach area, breastbone, or spine.

-Continue clapping firmly and steadily, but not too hard, for about 3–5 minutes in each area.
+Continue clapping firmly and steadily, but not too hard, for about 3 to 5 minutes in each area.

 You can also use other airway clearance devices, such as a vest, to get a similar effect.
 The vest is attached to an air generator that causes gentle, continuous vibration.
 The motion vibrates the chest to loosen mucus.
 Oscillating positive expiratory pressure (PEP) is another technique.
 With PEP, your child may use one of a variety of devices to blow air all the way out.
 You can ask your child’s doctor or physical or respiratory therapist about these options.